- 3.54k views

 Turtle nesting tours

-By far one of the most popular reasons to visit Tortuguero, participating in these nightly tours along the beach is an experience you’ll remember for a lifetime.
+By far one of the most popular reasons to visit Tortuguero while on a Costa Rica trip, participating in one of these nightly beach tours is an experience you’ll remember for a lifetime.
 Lasting 2–3 hours, visitors walk along the dark beach with a trained guide searching for the hallmark turtle tracks crossing the sand.
 These massive beings move slowly and take their time digging deep holes into the sand where they will bury dozens of eggs.
 It’s an incredible spectacle to see.
 During peak seasons, sightings can be frequent and tour guides typically connect with one another via radio to inform of nearby sightings.
 You can sight turtle species such as the hawksbill turtle, green sea turtle and giant leatherback turtles.